Part 06: Finding A Topic For Your Blog

-If you have decided to go ahead and set up a website/blog then this is where the rubber will meet the road.
-In this case study I will be setting up a website/blog that will generate income as an Amazon Affiliate and also use the Google Adsense advertising programme.
+If you’ve decided to go ahead and set up a blog, then this is where the rubber will meet the road.
+In this case study, I’ll be setting up a blog designed to generate income with the Amazon Associates Programme, and also use the Google AdSense advertising programme.

 In the longer term, I’ll build a list with the aim of selling my own information products about coffee-related material, to add a valuable source of revenue.
-It’s best to focus on building the Amazon Affiliate website first.
-If you have decided that is what you want to do, then the remainder of this case study will help you through that process.
+It’s best to focus on building the Amazon Associates website first, and the remainder of this case study will help you through that process.
 The website that I will be building is theperfectgrind.co.uk.

-The key purpose of your website/blog is to helps your readers and visitors to find answers to problems in a chosen market niche.
+The key purpose of your blog is to help visitors find answers to problems in a chosen market niche.
 To earn money, there are certain characteristics your new website should have:

-- There is a lot to write about
+- A subject with a lot to write about

-- Plenty of high rated and good selling products on Amazon
+- Plenty of highly rated and reliable-selling products on Amazon

 - Helpful Information that solves problems

-- Opportunity to expand the website with content & extra revenue opportunities
+- Opportunity to expand the website with content and extra revenue opportunities

-If your topic choice includes all of the above, then you improve the chances for success.
-Let’s have a look at each in more detail.
+If your topic choice includes all of the above, you have a good chance for success.
+Let’s have a look at each in more detail:

-When you build a website you want it to be able to make sales all year round.
-Some people build Christmas websites, Halloween websites, Valentine’s Day websites etc. However they will only make sales at certain times during the year.
-It is better to have a website that is not seasonal and that means you can get good sales all year round.
+When you build a website, you want it to make sales all year round.
+Some people build Christmas websites, Halloween websites, Valentine’s Day websites etc. However, they will only make sales at certain times during the year. – it’s better to have a website that’s not seasonal.

-Your website should be in a buyer’s market.
-You could build websites about any topic but for an Amazon Affiliate website, it will only work if people are buying products related to the topic and the market.
+Your website should be in a buyer’s market – an Amazon Associates website will only work if people are buying products related to the topic and the market.

-A blogger needs to be able to write and publish articles to the website on a regular basis.
-Therefore whichever topic you decide on needs to have enough material to write about.
-If you make your topic choice too narrow, then there is a risk of running out of subjects to write about.
+Whichever topic you decide on needs to have enough material to write about, in order to post regularly.
+If your topic choice is too narrow, there’s a risk of running out of subjects to write about.

-We are looking for a buyer’s market and we want to be able to recommend products and product choices to the website visitors.
-You therefore need to be sure that there are plenty of products that sell really well.
-Those products also need to have good ratings as that will help encourage visitors to make a purchase.
+You’re looking for a buyer’s market and want to be able to recommend products and product choices to our visitors.
+You therefore need to be sure there are plenty of products that sell really well.
+Those products also need to have good ratings – they’ll help encourage visitors to make a purchase.

 You also want a topic that can easily be developed.
-Initially you can build our website around a topic, but that topic should allow you to add other related information to your website.
-That way your website has the capability of growth.
+Build your website around a topic that allows you to add other related information.
+That way, your website has the capability of growth.

-It is better to take a section of the market which is referred to as a niche.
-In the table below I have shown some markets, and then shown some specific niches within those markets.
+It ’s better to find your own section of a market, which is referred to as a niche.
+In the table below, I have shown some markets, and then shown some specific niches within those markets.

 Now building a website around one of these smaller niches would give you a much better chance of ranking your website/blog.
 Sometimes though, you may even have to dig a little further down to come up with a sub-niche.